-Once your campaigns have run for 2-4 weeks, you’ll have a better sense of additional keywords to exclude.
+Once your campaigns have run for a few weeks, you’ll have a better sense of additional keywords to exclude.

-A solid Amazon PPC ad strategy can help support any of your business goals—from boosting brand awareness to gaining market share to driving revenue.
+A solid Amazon ad strategy will help your Amazon marketing.
+It can definitely help support your business goals, from boosting brand awareness to gaining market share to driving revenue.
 For Amazon sellers, Amazon advertising offers benefits that you just can’t get with Facebook or Google ads.

 On the flipside, going in without a strategy or failing to continuously adapt your strategy to fit your situation can end up costing you thousands of dollars.